 St Louis Missouri, USA Travel Guide

-MetroBus: The MetroBus network offers extensive coverage across the entire St. Louis metropolitan area.
+MetroBus: The MetroBus network offers extensive coverage across the entire St. Louis city area.
 It complements the MetroLink by access to districts and attractions not directly served by the rail line.
 Bus routes connect to MetroLink stations, making seamless transfers possible.

 Single bus fares are $2.50.
 MetroLink fares range from $2.50 to $4.00 by zone.
 A MetroLink Day Pass costs $6.00 for boundless 24-hour rides.